 That parable also describes what's happening to modern day Dorothy.
 But she is from Vermont, not Kansas, and the Wizard's conjuring behind the curtain has produced a magical health care exchange, called Vermont Health Connect.

 It will be the only option that individuals and small business can use to buy health insurance in Vermont, and it's supposed to go live on October 1.
 But despite the multimillion dollar advertising campaign, despite the Governor's promise that everything is working fine and the system is on target, nothing could be further from the truth.
 The fact of the matter is this: the system doesn't work.
 It can't reliably communicate error-free with the Federal data hub.
 It can't talk to Vermont's only three insurers, Blue Cross, MVP and Northeast Delta Dental.
 It can't talk to the Benaissance system that is supposed to send Vermonters the bills for the insurance products sold on the exchange.
 On the eve of the day when it is supposed to be on line, it cannot even be tested in real life because key software code has yet to be finalized.
 Like the Wizard, it is smoke and mirrors, and behind the curtain there is no Wizard - there is only Peter Shumlin.
-And in classic Shumlin-speak, despite knowing that the system will not perform as required, the failures are described as being no big deal.

 The core of the system is being built by CGI Systems and Technologies of Fairfax, Va., a subsidiary of giant Montreal-based CGI Systems.
 CGI's Vermont contract now totals $83.9 million, covering the development effort and subsequent year follow-up and maintenance.
 CGI has billed Vermont more than $16 million so far this year.
 Amendments have already added some $41.
 5 million to the original contract, effectively doubling it.
 CGI was not selected as the result of a truly competitive bid process.
 The original contractor chosen by the state did not work out.
 Pressed for time to select a replacement, the Administration, encouraged by the Federal government, settled on picking an experienced vendor that other states had vetted.
 Thus, Vermont relied on Hawaii and Colorado's selection decisions to guide Vermont's.
 Overall, the Vermont Heath Services Enterprise Budget, of which the exchange software development is only a part, will cost tiny Vermont more than $374 million.
 To put that number in perspective, that amounts to $1,456 for every household in Vermont.
 It's enough money to pay the tuition of 6,800 Vermont students for four years at UVM.
 It's enough money to pay all the expenses of the Vermont State Police for five and a half years.
 And despite the fact that this expenditure will not pay a dime toward any Vermonter's heath care premiums, Vermont's Health Care Exchange will be the third most costly in the country.
 CGI is interesting in itself.
 In 2004 it acquired the non-defense government software development business of American Management Systems (AMS), a Fairfax, Va. company.
 Today, CGI Technologies and Systems, the CGI subsidiary contracted to build Vermont's health care exchange, is headquartered at the same address where AMS was housed.
 AMS had a long and checkered history of taking on government contracts and then allegedly failing to deliver on time or on budget.
 Some of its projects resulted in huge cost overruns.
 Interestingly, Vermont was one of them, when the company was contracted to build a tax department software system for the state in 1995.
 By the time the project was completed, more than six years had passed and what started with a budget of $418,500, with the addition of four sole-source contracts, had grown to cost Vermont more than $9.2 million in the end.
 Then-State Auditor Elizabeth Ready said about the project in a 2000 report: The Department of Taxes adaptation of American Management Systems' (AMS) tax accounting package for use in Vermont was initially expected to be relatively straightforward and rapid.
 Tax law changes and development problems complicated the project, and it is still not completed six years after the first contract.
 To date, it has cost approximately twice the original estimate.